Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to experience the joys of a mysteriously vanishing semicolon (or whatever your current coding gremlin is).
-Save yourself the existential dread; let the collective wisdom of the internet be your guide.
-(And if *that* fails, then grab the caffeine and the debugging tools.
-But Google first!)
+- **Pro Tip:**  Before you write a single line of code to solve a problem, spend 5 minutes *thinking* about the problem.
+You'll save yourself hours of debugging (and the existential dread that comes with it).
+Think of it as preventative coding – it's far cheaper than a therapist.

 ---

-### 📅 Last Updated: 2024-12-01 08:12
+### 📅 Last Updated: 2024-12-01 12:16

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!